sphaero/appie2/README.md

 python3 appie.py
 ```

-You will now have the full website in the '_site' directory.
+You will now have the full website in the `_site` directory.

 You can host a webserver using python to preview the site: